Multivariate Interpolation in Unisolvent Nodes -- Lifting the Curse of Dimensionality: Regression on scattered data

 We address the question of how to interpolate a function $f \in C^0(\Omega,\R)$ if the interpolation nodes $P$ can not be chosen according to Definition~\ref{EA}, but are arbitrarily given and fixed.
 We start by noting that if the locations of the nodes are distributed uniformly at random, then the nodes are unisolvent with probability $1$~\cite{PIP2}.
-The next statement deals with that situation.
+Based on this observation, we state: